Foreigners buy S.Korean bonds for 6th month in June, but pace slows

-SEOUL, July 10 Offshore investors continued their purchases of South Korean bonds for six months in a row in June and stock holdings hit an all-time high, official data showed on Monday, as firming exports supported the economic recovery.
+SEOUL, July 10 (Reuters) - Offshore investors continued their purchases of South Korean bonds for six months in a row in June and stock holdings hit an all-time high, official data showed on Monday, as firming exports supported the economic recovery.

 Foreign investors' bond holdings rose by a net 1.6 trillion won ($1.39 billion) in June, less than the 2.1 trillion won net increase in May, the Financial Supervisory Service (FSS) said.